 While several cities in the South claim part of the King legacy, it may surprise some folks to know that Boston, that bastion of New England, also was a key place in shaping his life.

 Before returning to the South, King attended Boston University in the early 1950s.
-Just as you can walk in the undergraduate's footsteps at Morehouse, you can do the same for grad student King at BU.
+Just as you can walk in the undergraduate's footsteps at Morehouse in Atlanta, you can do the same for grad student King at BU.
 771 Commonwealth Ave., Boston, MA 02215; +1 617 353 3710 You may want to go to the grounds of the impressive Massachusetts State House, where King addressed a joint session of the legislature in April 1965.
-24 Beacon St, Boston, MA 02133 According to WGBH, a 22-foot memorial will rise on Boston Common by early 2022 to commemorate MLK and Coretta Scott King (this is the city, after all, where they met and where they began married life).
+24 Beacon St, Boston, MA 02133 A 22-foot memorial called The Embrace is slated to be dedicated in 2022 in Boston Common park to commemorate MLK and Coretta Scott King.
+This is the city, after all, where they met and where they began married life.

 Did you know you can combine a Bahamas getaway with an MLK Jr. history tour?